ajaytitus1386/Flags/README.md

 **The Region Page**: Using the stored data, displays a list of countries based on a region as vertical tiles.

-**The Country Page**: Tapping on a country tile, displays its bordering countries and the language spoken in the country
+**The Country Page**: Tapping on a country tile, displays its bordering countries and the languages spoken in the country